joewickert/commerce_auspost/README.md

 Drupal Commerce
 ===============

-Integrates Australia Post postage estimation with Drupal Commerce 2.x on Drupal 8.
+Integrates Australia Post postage estimation with Drupal Commerce 2.x on Drupal 10.

-Supporting all FedEx shipping services and an increasing number of FedEx's special services, such as Hazardous Materials and Dry Ice, Commerce FedEx is designed to be your one-stop solution for all of your FedEx shipping requirements.
+Work in progress but the d10-dev branch is working for standard domestic and international parcels.

 Until this module enters Beta, there will *not* be a guaranteed upgrade path between versions.
 We are doing our best to